pcantaluppi/devops/README.md

 # DevOps Playground

-ASP.NET Core MVC app with database, UI tests and ARM template for Deployment with CI/CD pipelines using Azure DevOps
+ASP.NET Core app with database, ui tests and eployment with ci/cd pipelines using Azure DevOps

 ## Tools